 With all of the events, parties, shopping and baking that goes on this time of the year, it can really get to be a burden on the wallet.

-Things really do add up quickly and if you don’t plan ahead you may find yourself with not enough money to celebrate like you want, but it doesn’t have to be that way.
+Things really do add up quickly at Christmas and if you don’t plan ahead you may find yourself with not enough resources to celebrate in the way that you desire, but it doesn’t have to be that way.

 Stock Up on Food Deals

 These things normally don’t go on sale again for six months (around Easter) so buy enough to last you that long and you will save a TON.
-Also, if you can pair the sales with coupons and/or cash rebates using my favorite money saving apps IBOTTA or Checkout51 then you can get some really amazing deals!
+Also, if you can pair the sales with coupons and/or cash rebates using a money saving app such as, IBOTTA you can get some really amazing deals!

-Shop Dollar Stores
+Shop Dollar or Discount Stores